 Harley has routinely handled Drug Offenses of a large nature including representing a defendant in the Tampa Bay Federal Court who was indicted for smuggling 2,500 kilos of cocaine from Colombia, a defendant in the Boston Federal Court indicted for distributing 800 kilos of cocaine and a defendant indicted in the Albany Federal Court for distributing 1,000 pounds of marijuana per week for a period of years.

 Harley has been privileged to handle over 120 Homicide Cases including New Jersey's last indicted Death Penalty Case.
 One of Harley's most recent Murder Trials became the subject of a Documentary Film entitled "Stray Bullet" capturing the accidental shooting of 12 year old Genesis Rincon while she was riding her scooter and its subsequent jury trial.
-"Stray Bullet" can be currently seen on Netflix.
+"Stray Bullet" was highly featured for several years on Netflix.

 Harley is constantly trying cases before a jury.
 Being that person who stands up for the accused and forces the State to test their evidence, as opposed to simply concluding that someone is guilty without going through all the proper safeguards and procedures, is a source of pride for Harley.
 Harley tries as many cases, if not more than, any other criminal defense attorney.